coderaven/discrete-math-mobile-app/README.md

 PS: This mobile app runs on almost every phone that supports Java (If you have Java games on your phone then you're good to go).

+UPDATE!! :
+Android phone users can now use this mobile application to their smartphones.
+Just go to the "put these files on your phone" folder and copy paste the .apk file to your phone then install :)

 The story behind
 ----------------